-Confused about iOS 12+’s Screen Time feature?
-If so, you are not alone!
-We see quite a few comments and emails every day about how to use this feature.
-In particular, many parents (and grandparents or guardians) want to know how to use Screen Time for keeping track of their children’s iDevice use.
-Since many of these families also share a Family Sharing Account, we’re diving deep into how to use Screen Time with those family plans.
+Confused about Apple’s Screen Time feature?
+If so, you aren’t alone!
+We get a lot of comments and emails about how to use this feature.
+In particular, parents and guardians want to know how to use Screen Time to track how much their children are using their devices.

 Enable Screen Time for Family Sharing

 You can enable the Screen Time feature with your Family Sharing account in two different ways: from the Screen Time settings and from the Family Sharing settings.
 Both of these options are from your own device.

 How to enable Family Sharing from the Screen Time settings: